-This blog comes with essays and background information about my work, my studio, my experiences – be they recent or from the past – art projects, events and fairs.
+In 2017 my studio opened up in the new place and with its new name: The Fork and Broom Press.
+It goes without saying that there was a new webspace, too.
+This is where you find news and information about my work, my studio, my experiences – be they recent or from the past – art projects, events and fairs.
 It deals with various themes in some detail: my art work, what inspired me to do it, how an idea grew and took form.
-It puts my work and my pieces of art work in their context.
-And, of course, occasionally it tells about the circumstances, such as the current relocation process that got somewhat stuck in the middle.
+It puts my work and my pieces of art work in their context:

 There is one more family member.
 It is a combined English + German website and it is all on the international artists’ project „al-Mutanabbi Street Starts Here!“ It comes with all the links you need to stay tuned and/or get involved yourself: